 - Wiring diagrams for all our pickups

 - The Blog, which covers a diverse range of topics from pure music theory down to in-depth wiring expertise.

 But our greatest resources are our players and employees.
-Our User Forum is one of the web’s liveliest (and friendliest!) musician forums, a place where everyone from absolute beginners to seasoned pros asks questions, shares tips, and talks tone.
+Our User Forum is one of the web’s liveliest (and friendliest!) musician forums, a place where everyone from absolute beginners to seasoned pros ask questions, share tips, and talk tone.
 Our in-house experts hang out there as well.
-It’s rare that a player’s questions doesn’t generate much helpful, well-informed advice.
+It’s rare that a player’s question doesn’t generate much helpful and well-informed advice.
 And it’s 24/7!

 And of course, don’t hesitate to call us during business hours at (805) 964-9610.
 We’ll connect you to a real, live musician who can answer your questions and make recommendations based on your needs.
 Our on-call experts are friendly, patient and extraordinarily knowledgeable about guitar tone.Back to Top ^